How to apply to

 Junior School

-- Candidates will be grouped class-wise and engaged in a wide range of activities, including:
+- Candidates will be grouped class-wise and engaged in a wide range of academic and co-curricular activities.

-- Some activities will be based on the material shared in advance.
+- Most activities will be based on the material shared in advance.

-- Students will be continuously observed throughout all activities by the school administration.
+Students will be continuously observed throughout all activities by the school administration and coordinators.

 They will be assessed on: